The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: Conclusions

 \section{Conclusions}

 The current measurements of the Higgs and the top quark masses at the Large Hadron Collider allow, within the experimental and theoretical uncertainties, for the instability of the electroweak vacuum at very high energies.
 In this work, we have presented an alternative history of the Higgs as a spectator field during a phase of kination following the end of inflation.
 Thanks to the double nature of the non-minimal coupling to curvature, the Higgs is safely stabilised during the inflationary epoch but undergoes a tachyonic instability during kination.
 The transition between the two phases acts effectively as a natural cosmic clock that triggers a copious non-perturbative production of Higgs particles and brings its typical amplitude close to the electroweak vacuum instability scale.
 With the help of the one- and three-loop running of the Higgs self-coupling, their approximations around the instability scale and a set of lattice-based parametric formulas specifying the maximum field displacement and Higgs energy density during kination, we were able to set significant constraints on the parameter space $(m_t, \, \nu, \, \mathcal{H}_{\rm kin})$.
-Interestingly, the SM vacuum turns out to remain stable whenever a barrier is formed, as its typical height is generically larger than the tachyonically-enhanced energy density of the spectator field.
+The SM vacuum remains stable whenever a barrier is formed and the tachyonically-enhanced Higgs energy density is smaller than the barrier's height.
 If we task the Higgs with heating the post-inflationary Universe, further regions of the parameter space can be excluded.
 These constraints are set by semi-analytical results and investigated in detail via numerical lattice simulations for a specific choice of top quark mass.
-Overall, our results allow for heating temperatures in the range $10^{-2}$--$10^5$ GeV if the top quark mass is set to a value $m_t=171.3 \text{ GeV}$ compatible with the latest measurements \cite{CMS:2023ebf, Myllymaki:2024uje}, significantly extending the parameter space in \cite{Opferkuch:2019zbd} and opening the gate to implementing potential EW baryogenesis mechanisms \cite{Shaposhnikov:1987tw,Wagner:2023vqw}.
+Overall, our results allow for heating temperatures in the range $10^{-2}-10^9$ GeV if the top quark mass is set to a value $m_t=171.3 \text{ GeV}$ compatible with the latest measurements \cite{CMS:2023ebf, Myllymaki:2024uje}, significantly extending the parameter space in \cite{Opferkuch:2019zbd} and opening the gate to implementing potential EW baryogenesis mechanisms \cite{Shaposhnikov:1987tw,Wagner:2023vqw}.

 Our investigation, while adopting a relatively straightforward approach, demonstrates the potential for broader applications.
 Specifically, it can be easily extended to accommodate a generic stiff equation of state $w$, as that potentially appearing in several contexts and stages in the evolution of the very early Universe \cite{Gouttenoire:2021jhk}.
 Indeed, as long as the global equation of state evolves from $w \leq 1/3$ to $w > 1/3$, the development of a tachyonic spectator field becomes almost unavoidable, leading with it to a similar post-inflationary dynamics.
 Moreover, our framework can be naturally extended to encompass more standard cosmological epochs, with the possible benefit of producing a stochastic background of primordial gravitational waves within the observable window of current and future ground and space-based experiments \cite{Punturo:2010zz,Harry:2006fi,LISA}.
 In particular, other types of non-minimal interactions with the gravitational background, such as a Gauss-Bonnet term, are expected to produce a similar phase transition between inflation and a radiation-domination epoch.